HeisenBugDev/Euphoria-web/README.md

 Fork the repo, write tests, code a feature, submit a PR.

 If you are having problems on mac with bundler, try running this instead `CC=gcc bundle install`.
-Make sure gcc is a command first.
+Make sure gcc is a command first and if not, use the good 'ol homebrew to install it!

 ## Bugs and Planned Features

 We are going to be using Trello for doing stuff internally.
 You can view that [here](https://trello.com/b/BluLqh84/euphoria-web).
 If you find a bug, please report it by creating an issue on this repo.
-However, before doing that, please make sure both the Trello board and this repo does not have a ticket opened for it (dupes are bad :sad:).
+However, before doing that, please make sure both the Trello board and this repo does not have a ticket opened for it (dupes are bad :cry:).